lechugaa/dpa-project/README.md

 ├── conf
 │   ├── base           <- Space for shared configurations like parameters │   └── local          <- Space for local configurations, usually credentials │
+├── data               <- Space for temporary csv files required for testing and EDA │
 ├── docs               <- Space for Sphinx documentation │